 Editing date ranges

 Once you add a date attribute to your query, you can specify the period of time by editing the date range options.
-You can edit your date ranges by clicking on a date attribute, then selecting Edit date ranges
+You can edit your date ranges by clicking on a date attribute, then selecting Edit date ranges.

 There are two types of date range options, Simple and Advanced.
 In the simple panel, you can choose from a list of named periods or use the custom option to select a unique time period.
+You can include these date ranges in your results, but not exclude them.

 In the advanced panel, you can choose separate beginning and end dates.
 For each date you can select from a list of named periods, calendar dates, a rolling time period, or all available history.
 In a rolling period, you can select options, such as seven days in the past or a year in the future.